LSSTDESC/snmachine/README.md

 ## Contributing

 Please feel free to contribute to the code!
 Simply fork it into your own private repository and submit a pull request when ready.
 You can contribute by adding new dataset-reading methods, new feature extraction methods or new classification algorithms.

+## Documentation

+snmachine has complete docstrings for all functions and classes.
+These can be compiled into html documentation by typing:

+`make html`

+in the `docs` folder.

 ## Examples